MohamedRagaab/Flutter-Raodmap/README.md

  <br>
 </div>
 <div>
-   <br>Note we can import foundation.dart library and replace the isolate.spawn method with compute and we will have the same results
+   <br>Note we can import foundation.dart library and replace the isolate.spawn method with compute and we will have the same results.
 </div>
 <div align='center'>
 <img height="500px" src="https://user-images.githubusercontent.com/38363762/118033996-c13efa00-b369-11eb-93e4-2226771132b1.png">